-Only about 16,000 dog-bite victims receive home or renter's insurance payments each year, even though an estimated 5 million Americans are bitten by dogs annually, says Kenneth Morgan Phillips, the only attorney in the United States who solely represents people who've been seriously injured by dogs.
+About 5 million Americans are bitten by dogs annually, says Kenneth Morgan Phillips, the only attorney in the United States who solely represents people who’ve been seriously injured by dogs.
 Of the 5 million or so who are bitten, only about one-fifth of them seek medical treatment, according to Phillips.

 “That is because the bites aren’t serious enough to warrant medical attention,” says Phillips, whose law practice is Dog Bite Law.
 “If the bite comes from a small dog, the damage may be insignificant.”